Voice, Video & Vernacular SEO – Best Tips & Strategies

 You first need to make sure that your website has a responsive web design.
 If you want to check whether your website is in compliance with Google’s guidelines or not, you can make use of the Mobile-Friendly Test Tool provided by Google.

-Preparing for Video Search in 2019
+Preparing for Video Search

 Video SEO is not the same as regular SEO.
 Apart from optimizing your website, if you have created videos and want them to get the top ranks, then they too need to be optimized accordingly.
 The importance of video SEO can be gauged from the fact that search results on Google display a separate ‘Video’ tab.

-Best Video SEO Tips & Strategies for 2019
+Best Video SEO Tips & Strategies

 Here also keyword research is needed and is essential because most of the views on your videos will come from YouTube suggesting videos to users.
 You should also try to mold your video around those keywords.
 This step is very important as content on YouTube is localized in 56 countries across 61 languages and the platform has witnessed a 50% rise in viewership over the last year.